RevoU-FSSE-2/week-15-RPrasetyoB/README.md

 ## Scenarios
 ### Allow All methods
-In this scenario, you allow any origin to access your resources.
+In this scenario, you allow specific Client / Domain to access your resources.
 This configuration is the least restrictive but should be used cautiously for security reasons.

 ### Specific Origins
 You can specify a list of allowed origins to restrict access to only trusted domains.
 This is a more secure configuration for most applications.